cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-jeff-mealo/index.md

 thriving open source community.
 "With CloudNativePG now under the CNCF umbrella, we feel like we made the right choice!"

-While vetting CloudNativeNPG for production usage, Jeff did a lot of chaos engineering and really put it through its paces before deciding to migrate away from the safety of managed Postgres.
+While vetting CloudNativePG for production usage, Jeff did a lot of chaos engineering and really put it through its paces before deciding to migrate away from the safety of managed Postgres.
 "It met and exceeded our expectations, but we continued to have issues with volume snapshots and a